greizgh/Phashword/README.md

 Go to [firefox add-on page](https://addons.mozilla.org/fr/firefox/addon/phashword/) and click _Add to firefox_.

-Or you can clone this repository and build the extension using `cfx xpi`.
+Or you can clone this repository and build the extension using `jpm xpi`.
-See [MDN](https://developer.mozilla.org/en-US/Add-ons/SDK) for more information on firefox add-on SDK.
+See [MDN](https://developer.mozilla.org/en-US/Add-ons/SDK) for more information on firefox add-on SDK and building process.

 ## License